EvansPie/EPDeckView/README.md

 4.)
 Create & return each card of the deck with `deckView(_:cardViewAtIndexPath:`.

 5.)
-Modify the animation of the deck and the card being dragged by creating a ...
+Modify the animation of the deck and the card being dragged by creating a `EPDeckViewAnimationManager` and setting it in `EPDeckView`.
+If you don't create a custom `EPDeckViewAnimationManager` then the default animation values will be applied.

 6.)
 To add the functionality to throw the cards left/right on your custom view's buttons, simply return the buttons of each card in the delegate functions `deckView(_:rightButtonForCardAtIndex:)` and `deckView(_:leftButtonForCardAtIndex:)`.